B A R E L Y B A D W E B S I T E

 As you can see, defining a meter means first defining a second, and according to NIST:

 Anyway, with the meter thus defined so precisely, we also have the exact definitions for other metric-system units such as nanometers (divide by a billion) and kilometers (multiply by a thousand).
-And we also have the exact definitions for less obvious metric-system units such as a nautical mile and a degree of latitude.
+And we also have the exact definitions for less obvious metric-system units such as a nautical mile and a degree of latitude and a stere.

 Consider the above-mentioned formula for converting from statute miles to decimal degrees: